Manitoba Road Trips: Winnipeg Family Vacation

 Part 2: Spend time outside in South Winnipeg

-FortWhyte has seven kilometres of trails that take you through prairie, aspen forests, around the lake and across boardwalks.
-Rent a canoe to explore the area from a different perspective.
-Or bring your bikes and hit the multi-use Bison Butte Recreational Trail.
+FortWhyte has seven kilometers of trails that take you through prairie, aspen forests, around the lake and across boardwalks.
+Rent a canoe, kayak or SUP to explore the area from a different perspective.
+Or bring your mountain bikes and hit the multi-use Bison Butte Recreational Trail.
 Cruiser bike rentals are available.

 Bison Safari